Fat isn’t the problem, but sugar, stress, processed food, not enough good fats and not moving might be.

 WHAT ABOUT ‘DIET’ DRINKS AND FOODS?

 Diet drinks obviously contain artificial sweeteners in place of sugar or fructose, but very often those additives can have a similar effect on your insulin levels, producing the same fat-storing effects as real sugar.
 Sweeteners (artificial or otherwise) stimulate appetite and place strain on your kidneys and liver that have to process them.
 Very often the psychological effect of consuming large amounts of diet drinks seems to be that we ‘make up’ the calories elsewhere and consumption has less effect on weight control than you might imagine.

-Processed foods are not only devoid of fibre and nutrients, but – and often the ‘diet’ processed foods are the worst! – they are also packed full of added fructose.
+Processed foods are not only devoid of fiber and nutrients, but – and often the ‘diet’ processed foods are the worst! – they are also packed full of added fructose.